interledger/paymentpointers.org/4-syntax.md

 ### Requirements

 Payment Pointers MUST resolve to an https URL as defined in [RFC7230](https://tools.ietf.org/html/rfc7230#section-2.7.2).
-It MUST accept HTTP GET requests to initiate the payment.

-Clients MUST support HTTP redirects as a result of `3XX` responses per [RFC 7231](https://tools.ietf.org/html/rfc7231#section-6.4).
+Clients MUST support HTTP redirects as a result of `3XX` responses per [RFC 7231](https://tools.ietf.org/html/rfc7231#section-6.4) however these MUST always redirect to a secure (https) URL.

+Servers SHOULD be cautious with the use of permanent (301/308) redirect response codes as clients may stop querying the original Payment Pointer and always query the new URL for future payments.